Project 86: Musical style

-Project 86's music is characterized by heavy rock and Schwab's "loud, eerie, and atmospheric" vocal style.
+For most of their career, Project 86's music was characterized by heavy rock and Schwab's "loud, eerie, and atmospheric" vocal style.
 Their sound has been likened to rock groups Helmet, Rage Against the Machine, and Tool.
 The adjective "intense" has frequently been used as a description.
 Rick Anderson of Allmusic called the music "dense and crunchy", while Albuquerque Journal writer Ron Gonzales declared it a "blisteringly heavy sound."
 Commenting on their musical style, Schwab said, "Our goal as a band has been to never make the same record twice.
 The only rule is that there are no rules.
 If there is a rule, it's that we try not to over-think things, that the music that comes out is honest and real, spontaneous and from our heart."

 When Project 86 released their self-titled record, they were generally acknowledged to be a rapcore band.
 Schwab has maintained it was never intentional, "I think we got lumped in with that music because we [had] toured with P.O.D. and Linkin Park."
 According to writer Mark Allan Powell, the music featured "cryptic, down-tuned guitars" and "half-spoken, half-rapped" vocals.
 Drawing Black Lines saw their style adopt elements of traditional metal, groove metal, and hard rock.
 The band used their song "Pipedream" as a blueprint to build the album: "We knew that was one of the brightest spots on the album," said Schwab, "I just wanted to take what we did in 'Pipedream' and go further with it".
 Experimentation with noise occurred in track "Twenty-Three", and would be revisited on their fourth album with "Circuitry".